css-materials/course-site/content/faq/homework-evaluations/index.Rmd

 * *Coding style:* coding style pertains to stylistic issues, not to whether your code works.
 It evaluates how well the code follows the [convention for R code](http://adv-r.had.co.nz/Style.html) and how consistent it is.
 Examples include clarity of the code to read for a person who has not written it, use of comments (code should never be over-commented, nor under-commented), proper variables names, understandable/logical code organization, etc. See [here](https://www.smashingmagazine.com/2012/10/why-coding-style-matters/) for more and why this matters.

-* *Coding strategy:* by coding strategy, we mean the logic of your code (how your code approaches and solves the given problem), its correctness (whether it works), how sophisticated it is, how well it incorporates the tools and techniques we learn in class (e.g., conditionals, functions, general use of tidyverse syntax, etc.), and whether it minimizes repetition and optimize efficiency.
+* *Coding strategy:* by coding strategy, we mean the following: the logic of your code (how it solves the problem); its correctness; sophistication (depth of the solution); use of class tools/techniques (e.g., conditionals, functions, tidyverse); and its efficiency in minimizing repetitions.

-* *Presentation:* in assignments that have data visualization or data presentation components of any sort (tables, graphs, descriptive stats, more sophisticated analyses), presentation evaluates how well these components are executed both graphically and conceptually (your choices of how to present data).
-In all assignments, presentation will also evaluate your mastery of Markdown syntax.
+* *Presentation:* for assignments involving data visualization or presentation (tables, graphs, descriptive stats, data analyses), this evaluates the effectiveness of both the graphic execution and the conceptual choices in presenting data.
+In all assignments, presentation also assesses your proficiency with Markdown syntax.

 * *Achievement:* evaluates your understanding of the concepts/tools required to complete the assignment (how well you master them) and your ability to use and go beyond the basic tools; it praises extraordinary work produced in the assignment.

-* *Reproducibility:* evaluates how well the assignment is in compliance with the course convention for submitted work in this course (e.g., whether we can access your repo, you submit all required elements, your use of Markdown and RMarkdown, Git/GitHub, README, etc.), and whether the submitted materials allow to successfully reproduce your work.
+* *Reproducibility:* evaluates how well the assignment is in compliance with the course convention for reproduciblity in this course (e.g., whether we can access your repo, whether all required elements are submitted, your use of Markdown and RMarkdown, of commit messages, README, etc.)

 To achieve *Excellent* in a given category, all requirements must be satisfied.
-For the other categories, it might be that only one (or more than one) requirement is missing.
-For example, you could achieve *Very Good* on "Coding Style" if you are following all coding conventions and are submitting a well-commented code but the code could benefit from omre refinement or is inconsistent.
+For the other categories, it might be that only one, or more than one, requirement is missing.
+For example, you could achieve *Very Good* on "Coding Style" if you are following all coding conventions, but the code could benefit from more refinement or is inconsistent.

 Details on how each rubric score ("Excellent", "Very Good", etc.) translates into points and grades for each assignment are provided on Canvas.
-Generally, "Excellent" translates into A, "Very Good" into A-, "Good" is B, "Needs Improvement" is C, and "Not sufficient" is below C.
+Roughly "Excellent" translates into A or A+, "Very Good" into A-, "Good" is B or B+, "Needs Improvement" is C, and "Not sufficient" is below C.

-Your final grade is the cumulative score of all submitted work.
-I use the following *grading scheme* to determine your final grade: A (95-100), A- (90-94), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72).
+Your final grade is the cumulative score of all submitted work throughout the course.
+We use the following *grading scheme* to determine your final grade: A (96-100), A- (90-95), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72).
 Grades below 70 are dealt on a case-by-case basis.

-If you plan to take this course for *Pass/Fail*, email me to make a shared plan that meets your needs and is in-line with course expectations.
-A "Pass" in this course is a C-.
+If you plan to take this course as *Pass/Fail*, please email me to create a shared plan that aligns with your needs and the course expectations.
+A "Pass" in this course requires a minimum grade of C-.
+You can choose the *Pass/Fail* option at any time *before* the last assigment is graded and final grades are released.

 <!--
 Topic| Excellent: <br> ✓+ coded as +  | Good: <br> ✓ coded as 0  |Needs improvement: <br> ✓- coded as - |